 Freshly showered and dressed up to the nines, you sit down for dinner at the Christmas party.
 It’s all going swimmingly until a colleague pats you just a little too hard on your back – adding a dash of red (wine) to your white shirt.
 What do you do?

-So let us save you some time.
-Be prepared instead.
 Here’s some good advice for avoiding typical pre-Christmas crises:

 Crisis 1: Frozen fingers waiting for a taxi (and a grumpy guy in front of you in the queue)

 Solution: Stay at a hotel.
 No surprises that this tip comes from us.
 We are huge fans of staying at a hotel.
 But think about it – and do the maths!
 Taxi home + late supper + ketchup on your winter coat ++ compared to a short route to bed with breakfast the next day included.

 It’s easy to forget that we’re not immortal 20-year-olds any more.

 Crisis 2: Back to that red wine stain …

 Solution: Zalo!
 Ask for a splash from the kitchen at the restaurant or hotel (in the restaurant industry, Renax is the same as Zalo).
 Gently rub the detergent over the stain, leave it for 30 seconds and then scrub the stain off under hot water.
 Then use a hair dryer to dry it quickly: perfect.

 Anti-solution: Let us hereby quash the myth about salt.
 It is true that salt attracts moisture, and that it therefore helps to remove the stain.
 But it won’t get rid of the red colour.
 In fact, salt can make the colourant from the wine bind even more tightly to the fabric.
 That is precisely why salt is often used in the process of dyeing materials.

 Crisis 3: Mud splashes on your trouser legs